domRiddle/ASF/Compatibility.md

 While technically Mono also supports **[many other OSes and setups](http://www.mono-project.com/docs/about-mono/supported-platforms/)**, we're not capable of testing all of them, so officially we support Mono only on OS X and Linux, although you shouldn't have any problems running ASF with Mono on any other officially-supported by Mono setup, as long as Mono port is in fact working correctly on it.

-Of course, in terms of Linux and OS X it's really hard to find incompatible version so you should be able to run ASF on nearly everything - we confirmed that ASF works properly at least with:
+Of course, in terms of Linux and OS X it's really hard to find incompatible version so you should be able to run ASF on nearly anything - we confirmed that ASF works properly at least with:

 - Arch Linux (March 2017)
 - CentOS 7.3